potapuff/jTrainer/README.md

-jTrainer
+jTrainer Framework
 ========

 SumDU Distance Learning JavaScript Trainer

-This is a E-Trainer for Distance Learning Center of Sumy State University. jTrainer is in a beta stage now and is under active development.
+This is a E-Trainer Framework for Distance Learning Center of Sumy State University. jTrainer is in a beta stage now and is under active development.

 jTrainer uses